soragXYZ/KlerosBlockchainDevRelatedQuestions/README.md

 ## 1) Blockchain consensus
 What is:
 - Proof-of-Work?
-- Proof-of-Stake?
-- Proof-of-Authority?
-- Proof-of-X? (with X being a consensus mechanism not previously explained)

-- Proof-of-work (PoW) is a consensus mechanism used by blockchain networks to achieve distributed consensus.
+Proof-of-work (PoW) is a consensus mechanism used by blockchain networks to achieve distributed consensus.
 It is used to confirm transactions and produce new blocks to the chain.

 In a PoW-based blockchain, nodes compete to solve a complex mathematical problem, and the first one to solve it gets to add a new block to the chain and receives a reward for doing so.
 The process of solving the mathematical problem is computationally expensive, and requires significant amounts of computational power.
 The complexity of the problem is such that it can only be solved by brute force, meaning that it cannot be solved by any other means than trying many possible solutions.
 Because of this, it is very difficult to cheat the system.

 The idea behind PoW is that it is costly to produce a new block and therefore, it prevents malicious actors from easily taking over the network by creating multiple blocks in quick succession.
 This ensures that the network remains decentralized and secure.

+- Proof-of-Stake?

-- Proof-of-stake (PoS) is an alternative consensus mechanism used by some blockchain networks to achieve distributed consensus.
+Proof-of-stake (PoS) is an alternative consensus mechanism used by some blockchain networks to achieve distributed consensus.
 The nodes that are allowed to add new blocks to the chain are chosen based on their stake, or the amount of cryptocurrency they hold and are willing to lock up or "stake" as collateral.

 The idea behind PoS is that, instead of expending energy to mine new blocks, nodes can validate transactions and add new blocks to the chain by holding and "staking" cryptocurrency.
 The more cryptocurrency a node holds and is willing to stake, the higher its chances of being chosen to add a new block to the chain.